MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeMappedDataField.DataFieldName.md

 api_name:
 - Publisher.MailMergeMappedDataField.DataFieldName
 ms.assetid: c30e56c1-c4f4-a581-00d1-eb367178e0af
-ms.date: 06/08/2017
+ms.date: 06/11/2019
 localization_priority: Normal
 ---

 # MailMergeMappedDataField.DataFieldName property (Publisher)

-Returns or sets a  **String** which represents the name of the field in the mail merge data source to which a mapped data field maps.
+Returns or sets a **String** that represents the name of the field in the mail merge data source to which a mapped data field maps.
 An empty string is returned if the specified data field is not mapped to a mapped data field.
 Read/write.

 ## Syntax